hypo69/hypotez/docs/gemini/en/how_to/src/webdriver/locator.md.md

-    "by": "XPATH",     // Search strategy is XPath "selector": "//button[@id = 'closeXButton']", // Selector value (XPath expression) "if_list": "first", // If multiple found, take the first one "use_mouse": false, // Do not use mouse emulation "mandatory": false, // Locator is NOT mandatory (no error if not found) "timeout": 0,       // Element wait timeout (0 - do not wait) "timeout_for_event": "presence_of_element_located", // Wait condition before the event
+    "by": "XPATH",     // Search strategy is XPath "selector": "//button[@id = 'closeXButton']", // Selector value (XPath expression) "if_list": "first", // If multiple found, take the first one
+ // Do not use mouse emulation
+    "mandatory": false, // Locator is NOT mandatory (no error if not found) "timeout": 0,       // Element wait timeout (0 - do not wait) "timeout_for_event": "presence_of_element_located", // Wait condition before the event